Why Reserve Studies Matter for Clearwater and St. Petersburg Associations

 • Ongoing Support: Guidance to implement recommendations and stay compliant.

-For example, the fictional Seaside Condominium Association in Clearwater used FPAT’s study to avoid a largespecial assessment, ensuring financial stability.
+For example, the fictional Seaside Condominium Association in Clearwater used FPAT’s study to avoid largespecial assessment, ensuring financial stability.
 For more details, visit our dedicated page.

 FAQs About Reserve Studies

-• How often should a reserve study be conducted?
+• How often should reserve study be conducted?
 Every three to five years, or with significant changes,per CAI’s guidelines.

-• What’s the difference between a reserve study and SIRS?
+• What’s the difference between reserve study and SIRS?
 Reserve studies cover all common elements;SIRS focuses on structural components for buildings three stories or higher, per Florida Statute 718.112.

 • Can reserve funds be used for other purposes?
 Generally, no, but some flexibility exists under specificconditions, per HB 913.